HealthNewsReview.org only reviews news stories and news releases that include a claim of efficacy about:

 We understand there are many challenges to achieving accuracy, balance and completeness in health care journalism.
 For a reporter, there are deadlines, editors, and corporate financial pressures.
 We hold the bar high for quality in health care journalism because it plays a major role in educating consumers.
 Consumers need to be well informed to make sound choices that affect their health and well being.

 We strive to give the journalist the benefit of the doubt in our review comments.
 And we always try to offer constructive criticism, making suggestions whenever possible about how an approach could have been improved.

 New in April 2015

 We are excited to add systematic reviews of health care-related news releases, written for medical journals, drug/device and other industry representatives, hospitals, academic medical centers and others.

-We’ve added new reviewers to take on this task, with a process that will be very similar to our time-honored approach with reviewing health care news stories.
+We’ve added new reviewers to take on this task, with a process that is very similar to our time-honored approach with reviewing health care news stories.